Rethinking Garment Conditioning in Diffusion-based Virtual Try-On: Decouple, Don't Denoise

-\textbf{Datasets.} Our experimental evaluation is conducted on two public benchmarks: VITON-HD \cite{vitonhd} and DressCode \cite{dresscode}.
-Specifically, the VITON-HD dataset provides 11{,}647 training and 2{,}032 testing pairs of upper-body images.
-The DressCode dataset consists of full-body person images with corresponding in-shop items (tops, bottoms, and dresses), split into 48{,}392 training and 5{,}400 testing pairs.
-For DressCode, we generate garment-agnostic masks using human parsing results from DensePose \cite{densepose} and the SCHP parser trained on the LIP and ATR datasets \cite{atr,lip,schp}.
+\textbf{Datasets.} We evaluate on two public benchmarks: VITON-HD~\cite{vitonhd} (11,647 training / 2,032 testing upper-body pairs) and DressCode~\cite{dresscode} (48,392 training / 5,400 testing full-body pairs across tops, bottoms, and dresses).
+For DressCode, garment-agnostic masks are generated using DensePose~\cite{densepose} and the SCHP parser~\cite{atr,lip,schp}.

-\textbf{Implementation details.} We adopt a mask-based virtual try-on model that uses the inpainting variant of Stable Diffusion 1.5 \cite{ldm} as the backbone.
-Our model is trained separately on the VITON-HD \cite{vitonhd} and DressCode \cite{dresscode} datasets, while sharing the core hyperparameters across both training runs.
-We train at a resolution of $512 \times 384$ using the AdamW optimizer \cite{adamw} with a batch size of 128, a constant learning rate of $1 \times 10^{-5}$, and a DREAM \cite{dream} loss with weight $\lambda = 10$, which is applied only to the person region.
-The model is optimized for 16{,}000 steps on VITON-HD and 32{,}000 steps on DressCode.
-Following \cite{catvton, ootd}, we set the dropout ratio to 0.1 and CFG guidance scale to 2.5.
-All experiments are conducted on 2 NVIDIA H200 GPUs; training on VITON-HD and DressCode takes approximately 10 and 20 hours, respectively.
+\textbf{Implementation.} We adopt the inpainting variant of Stable Diffusion 1.5~\cite{ldm} as the backbone---identical to CatVTON~\cite{catvton}.
+Training is conducted at $512{\times}384$ resolution using AdamW~\cite{adamw} with batch size 128, learning rate $1{\times}10^{-5}$, and garment dropout probability of $0.1$.
+We train for 16K steps on VITON-HD and 32K steps on DressCode on 2 NVIDIA H200 GPUs (approximately 10 and 20 hours, respectively).
+The guidance scale is set to $\omega{=}2.5$ following~\cite{catvton,ootd}.

-\textbf{Metrics.} We evaluate our generated images quantitatively using four standard metrics.
-For paired settings with available ground truth, we measure similarity using the Structural Similarity Index (SSIM) \cite{ssim} and Learned Perceptual Image Patch Similarity (LPIPS) \cite{lpips}.
-To assess realism and distributional fidelity, we employ the Fréchet Inception Distance (FID) \cite{fid} and Kernel Inception Distance (KID) \cite{kid}.
-In the unpaired setting, we report only FID and KID to measure the distance between the synthesized and real image distributions.